Self-Attention-Based Contextual Modulation Improves Neural System Identification: Approach

-All models were trained in PyTorch using the Adam optimizer with $\text{lr}=0.001$ and mean squared error (MSE) loss.
-Hyperparameters were controlled by the validation set.
-Training and computations was performed on an in-house computing cluster with GPU (NVIDIA V100 or similar) nodes.

 To quantify performance, models were evaluated on two criteria, Pearson correlation and peak tuning index.
 Pearson correlation represents the overall tuning similarity between a model's predicted responses and the real neuron's recorded responses.
-The peak tuning index is used to quantify how well a model can predict the strongest responses recorded by the real neuron.
-This lets us evaluate how well a model can discriminate between images that are strongly excitatory and images that incite a weak response. \paragraph{Pearson correlation:} The Pearson correlation (CORR.) is taken between neuron responses and model-predicted responses. \paragraph{Peak tuning index: }The peak tuning index (PT) is a membership metric of the strongest predictions above a threshold determined by the top $1\%$ of real responses.
-PT can be interpreted as the percentage of the peak that a model captures.
+The peak tuning index is used to quantify how well a model can predict and match in magnitude the strongest responses recorded by the real neuron.
+This lets us evaluate how well a model can discriminate between, as well as model the response magnitude of, images that are strongly excitatory and images that incite a weak response.

+\paragraph{Pearson correlation:} The Pearson correlation (CORR.) is taken between neuron responses and model-predicted responses.
+Pearson correlation is a standard measure for evaluating neural response prediction.
+Other established measures, including FEV, $r^2_{er}$, and CC$^2_{norm}$ \citep{pmlr-v220-willeke23a,Cadena201764, 10.1371/journal.pcbi.1009212, zhang2022recurrentnetworksimproveneural}, were used as well and yielded similar results to Pearson correlation (see Appendix \ref{a_comp_model} and \ref{a_comp_metric}).

+In this paper, we explored a set of measures to assess the peak of a neuronal tuning curve.
+In our macaque V1 dataset, we found that neurons exhibit sharp stimulus selectivity, consistent with findings from \citet{tangelife, tangcb}, reinforcing the diversity and complexity of V1 neurons (see Appendix \ref{a_feat}).
+We found that Pearson correlation and other standard metrics (see Appendix \ref{a_comp_metric}) are successful in measuring a model's fit to the overall tuning curve, but often fail to represent the peak tuning preference of neurons, of which is a key aspect of a neuronal function.
+For example, Figure \ref{z_tc} demonstrates that while \texttt{rf+CNN} achieves a higher correlation in approximating the overall tuning curve compared to \texttt{ff+sa-CNN}, the latter outperforms in modeling the neuron's tuning curve peak.
+To address this issue, we developed two new metrics to better assess a model's ability to capture the peak tuning of neurons.

+\paragraph{Peak tuning index: }The peak tuning index (PT) is a membership metric of the strongest predictions above a threshold determined by the top $1\%$ of real responses.
+PT can be roughly interpreted as the percentage of the peak that a model captures, under a magnitude prior.
 The index is calculated as: